eagle brooches activity

-This activity is aimed at families to help discover the wonder of Roman objects in our collection
+This activity is aimed at schools & families to help discover the wonder of Roman objects in our collection

 The Latin name for an eagle is Aquila.
 Few symbols represent the power of the Roman empire like the Eagle!
 The eagle is a terrifying hunting bird.
 The bird's wide wing span represents the wide span of this great empire.

 There is a legend behind the Romans adopting the eagle as their insignia and it goes like this:

 One day, teenage Gaius Marius found an eagle’s nest that had seven eggs.
 This was unusual because eagles usually lay two to three eggs.
 Surprised to see this, Marius visited some seers (people who tell the future) and asked them what this meant.
 Romans were very superstitious.
 The seers told him that this was a good omen for him and foretold that he would hold consulship (the highest elected Roman official) seven times.

 Years later, after Marius held the consulship seven times, he decreed that the eagle would be the symbol of the republic.

 The Romans adopted this symbol as their own because Jupiter, the king of Gods and the sky had the eagle symbol alongside his thunderbolt to represent power and courage.
 They considered the eagle a good representation of who they were, ferocious, courageous, and powerful.